SamuelTallet/SketchUp-PBR-Plugin/docs/help.md

 ### How to add a light to model?

-1. Click on "Add an Artificial Light" in PBR Toolbar or PBR Menu.
+1. Click on "Add an Artificial Light" in PBR Toolbar or Menu.
 2. Sphere created is your light.
 Move it.
 Paint it with a color.
 3. Reopen PBR Viewport and voilà!